 The majority of individuals who have COVID heal swiftly and go on with their lives, seeming to have no long-term consequences.
 However, a few people experience long-term problems regardless of the severity of their COVID infection.

 I had it for a total of five days and then the lingering issues of mild cough, overall weakness but then eventually was feeling "normal".
+The thought of running after Covid remained in my mind about 4 days into being sick.

 Long COVID technically has no defined duration.
 However, long COVID is usually interpreted to mean that a person's symptoms persist for 12 weeks or more after their initial infection (and can't be explained by anything else).

 It's typically not the little, aggravating issues like a scratchy throat or runny nose that linger.
-It is the extreme tiredness, shortness of breath, chest discomfort or heart palpitations, memory difficulties, and joint aches are among the most frequent COVID symptoms that would define long Covid.
+It is the extreme tiredness, shortness of breath, chest pain or heart palpitations, memory difficulties, and joint aches are among the most frequent COVID symptoms that would define long Covid.

 Individuals who have the longer bouts with COVID will find it much harder to get back into their regular routine and will need to take things easy in order to do so.